cs-si-ucr/cs12/docs/lab02.md

 Exercise 4
 ---

-Write a program that reads a pair of integers as **strings** and outputs thier sum.
+Write a program that prompts the user to enter a pair of integers.
+Read those integers as **strings** (either as one large string or two sepearte ones) and outputs thier sum to the terminal.

+This program continuously prompts the user until they enter 'q'.

 Hint: You will be needing string streams to do this.